 Ultimately, you’ll want to conduct research on dropshipping suppliers much the same way you did with your competitive research.
 The more information you have available, the more educated your decisions can be.

-Set Up Your Shopify Store
+Set Up Your Ecommerce Shopify Store

 After you’ve chosen the products to sell online, and you’ve found the dropshipping suppliers you’ll source your products from, it’s time to build your Shopify store, which is the easiest part.

-We’re not going to cover setting up your Shopify store in a lot of detail here, because we’ve already done it.
+We’re not going to cover setting up your Shopify website in a lot of detail here, because we’ve already done it.
 If you need a full step-by-step guide, check out: How to Set Up a Shopify Store for Success.

 After you sign up for your Shopify free trial, you’ll have a store that’s ready to customize, which can be done fairly easily.